 Many international students studying abroad in Australia will want to work during their time spent studying in the country.
-For these students, it is important to be aware of the rules that regulate them under their student visa when it comes to work.
+For these students, it is important to be aware of the rules under their student visa when it comes to work.

 Work Rules for International Students